 Accreditation - Huntingdon College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and associate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Huntingdon College.
 More information regarding Huntingdon College's regional accreditation information, regional accrediting agency contact information for questions and comments about Huntingdon College's accreditation, and other accreditations and memberships is available at: [More Information]

-Articulation Agreements - Huntingdon College currently has articulation agreements with Enterprise State Community College, James H. Faulkner State Community College, Jefferson Davis Community College, Jefferson State Community College and Lawson State Community College.
+Articulation Agreements - Huntingdon College currently has articulation agreements with Enterprise State Community College, James H. Faulkner State Community College, Jefferson Davis Community College, Jefferson State Community College, Lawson State Community College, Northeast Alabama Community College and Southern Union Community College.
 These agreements are applicable only through the Adult Degree Completion Program.
-Huntingdon College also has a dual-degree arrangement with Auburn University, which allows a student to earn a Bachelor of Arts degree from Huntingdon College and a Bachelor's degree in engineering from Auburn.
-Upon completion of the appropriate requirements at each institution, the student is awarded both degrees.

 Campus Safety and Security Reporting - In compliance with the Cleary Act, Huntingdon College annually provides information on the safety and security of the College.
 The link below contains information regarding the law enforcement authority of Campus Security and its working relationship with State and Local agencies; how to report crimes to Campus Security and/or appropriate law enforcement agencies and the procedures following a reported crime; Huntingdon College's annual Campus Crime Report, which provides statistics for occurrences on or near campus for various crimes, including criminal offenses, crimes of prejudice (hate crimes), and liquor, drugs and illegal weapons violations for the previous three years are available in this report; emergency response and evacuation procedures, missing student notification procedures, Huntingdon College's annual Fire Safety Report, which contains information about campus fire safety practices and standards, as well as, statistics for fire related incidents in the most recent calendar year.
 [More Information]